Living in London pros and cons

-There are many reasons why people move to London.
-Whether you’ve just got a new job in the city, you’re studying at a London university or you just fancy some excitement, London has a lot to offer.
+The amount of new arrivals in London each year and the ripe climate for businesses in the city is proof of the many benefits on offer.
+Whether you’ve just got a new job in the city, you’re studying at a London university or you just fancy some excitement, London has a lot for the taking.

 Here are three top reasons why people move to London: